brandonscholet/WTFNoPauseVMWare/README.md

 ## Acknowledgments

-A big shoutout to VMWare for sucking and not having a basic feature in the GUI for licensed users.
+A big shoutout to VMWare for sucking and not having a basic feature in the GUI for licensed Workstation users.
 Your frustration inspired this project!